My Favorite Steady Stocks That Pay Dividends

-So, let’s smooth out this roller coaster the best we can.
-By reviewing 5 consistent dividend-paying stocks.
-To see what they have to offer.
+So, let’s smooth out this roller coaster by reviewing 10 consistent dividend-paying stocks to see what they offer.

 Consistent Dividend Stocks To Buy And Hold

-Here are the 5 consistent dividend stocks we will review today.
+Here are the first 5 consistent dividend stocks we will review today.

 - NextEra Energy